What Is Buffer?

 It also lets you export reports as PDFs to distribute to clients or to hang onto for future reference.

 Social Media Marketing: The Ultimate Guide: Buffer is a great piece of social media software.
 But it’s just a tool.
-Which means it won’t make up for a bad social media marketing strategy or execution.
+This means it won’t make up for a bad social media marketing strategy or execution.
 And if you’re new to social media marketing, this helpful guide has you covered.

-How to Use Buffer Publish for Social Media Teams: Do you run or work as part of a social media team?
+How to Use Buffer for Social Media Teams: Do you run or work as part of a social media team?
 This guide will show you how to use Buffer’s tools to increase your team’s productivity.